f1337/f1337.github.io/scratchpad/practice-groups.md

 ## Attributes

 - A volunteer, [cooperative effort](https://en.wikipedia.org/wiki/Cooperative) to accomplish a specific goal.
+- Cr
 - Ephemeral by nature, and design.
 Some may be long-lasting, some may be very short lived.
-- Cross-team, cross-functional, and cross-disciplinary.
-Anyone is welcome, this is definitely not just for engineers.
+- Cross-team, but specialized .
 - Not guilds.
 The word guild is overloaded with ancient connotations.
 Also we're not cargo-culting.
 - Co-ops may do the work to accomplish a goal themselves (as time/commitments permit), and/or propose projects to leadership for prioritization.